solaranamnesis/Das-Ausland/1881/37/4/full-text-english.md

 Concerning the existence of channels, tubular penetration, and transverse-partition walls, these "organisms" of the meteorite will likely turn out to be recognized as inorganic formations just like the channels of the "intermediate skeleton" and chambering of the _Eozoon canadense_.

 The rectilinear channels existing in calcite crystals are familiar to all mineralogists, G. Rose has described them extensively.
 They are related to the molecular construction of the crystals.
+More significant, relating to the channels of the chondrule fibers, are those hair-thin rectilinear channels that G. Rose first identified in the olivine of the pallasites and which were later (1870) described by N. v.
+Kokscharow

 ...